Open-Attestation/documentation-website/docs/verifiable-document/document-data.md

 sidebar_label: Defining Document Schema
 ---

 Every OA document has a checksum that provides it a tamper-proof property.
 At the same time, because the checksum can be used to uniquely identify a document, the checksum (or its derived value) is stored onto the document store as evidence of issuance.
-To compute the checksum, an `unwrapped document` goes through a process known as `wrapping` to become a `wrapped document`.
+To compute the checksum, a `raw document` goes through a process known as `wrapping` to become a `wrapped document`.
 Only then, the document is ready to be issued onto the blockchain.

-Multiple documents can be wrapped at the same time in a single batch operation, creating a single checksum for the entire batch of unwrapped documents.
+Multiple documents can be wrapped at the same time in a single batch operation, creating a single checksum for the entire batch of raw documents.
 This is especially useful when using document store on the Ethereum blockchain to lower the transaction cost and time.

-In this guide, we will learn how to create the unwrapped document that conforms to the OpenAttestation v2 Schema, and then wrap the document to form the wrapped document.
+In this guide, we will learn how to create the raw document that conforms to the OpenAttestation v2 Schema, and then wrap the document to form the wrapped document.

 ## Installing the CLI